Calicut kingdom: Arrival of the Portuguese

 With rising bonhomie between the Maharaja of Cochin and the Portuguese, there followed several wars in which the Portuguese propped up Cochin and Cannanore against the Zamorin.
 Scores of men perished in these wars on all sides starting in 1503 and continuing till the early 1570s.
 In February 1509, the defeat of the joint fleet of the Sultan of Gujarat, the Mamlûk Burji Sultanate of Egypt, and the Zamorin of Calicut with support of the Republic of Venice and the Ottoman Empire in Battle of Diu marked the beginning of Portuguese dominance of the Spice trade and the Indian Ocean.
 In the same year, Afonso de Albuquerque was appointed the second Viceroy of the Portuguese possessions in the East.
 A new fleet under Marshall Coutinho arrived with specific instructions to destroy the power of Calicut.
-The Zamorin's palace was captured and destroyed and the city was set on fire.
-But the King's forces rallied fast to kill Marshall Coutinho and wounded Albuquerque.
-Albuquerque nevertheless was clever enough to patch up his quarrel and entered into a treaty with the Zamorin in 1513 to protect Portuguese interests in Kerala.
+The Portuguese fleet was not successful in subduing the Zamorin.
+The Zamorin's forces were successful in killing Marshall Coutinho and wounding Albuquerque, forcing Albuquerque to sue for peace and enter into a treaty in 1513 to protect Portuguese interests in Kerala.
 Hostilities were renewed when the Portuguese attempted to assassinate the Zamorin sometime between 1515 and 1518.
 From the 1520s the Zamorin's naval fleet was administered by the Kunjali Marakkars who inflicted heavy damages to Portuguese property till 1589.
-King Zamorin was assisted mainly by four ministers namely Mangatachan the Chief Minister, Dharmoth Panicker, Army Chief and Teacher of Martial Arts, Kuthiravatathu Nair, Finance Minister and Kunjali Marakars, Chief of Naval Force.
+The Zamorin was assisted mainly by four ministers namely Mangatachan the Chief Minister, Dharmoth Panicker, Army Chief and Teacher of Martial Arts, Kuthiravatathu Nair, Finance Minister and Kunjali Marakars, Chief of Naval Force.

-In 1503, the Portuguese had built a fort in Chaliyam with the consent of the Raja of the Kingdom of Tanur (Vettattnad) from where they re-established supremacy over Indian waters.
+In 1503, the Portuguese had built a fort in Chaliyam with the consent of the Raja of the kingdom of Tanur (Vettattnad) from where they re-established supremacy over Indian waters.
 It provided the Portuguese ample opportunities to harass the Zamorin and enter the heart of his kingdom in the event of war.
 The Chaliyam fort was 'like a pistol held at the Zamorin's throat'.
 The Zamorin attacked Chaliyam and recaptured the fort in 1571 coinciding with the defeat of the ruler of Vijayanagara, an ally of the Portuguese.
 The Portuguese were forced to abandon the fort, which was then completely demolished.
 The fall of Chaliyam fort marked the beginning of the end for the Portuguese in the great game of the East.
 The Portuguese approached the Zamorin again in 1578 for reconciliation.
 By 1588 they were settled in Calicut and in 1591 built a church on land donated by the Zamorin (who even laid the foundation stone).
-The Zamorin's growing friendship was nevertheless a result of his gradual estrangement with the Kunjali Marakkars.

-By 1663, the Portuguese flag ceased to fly in Kerala as the Dutch arrived at the scene and captured all their strongholds of Quilon, Cranganore, Purakkadm, Cochin and Cannanore.
+The arrival of the Dutch East India Company on the scene in 1604 started the decline of the Portuguese influence on the Malabar coast.